jasonsbarr/yarb-cli/README.md

 yarb-cli create <directory> [options]
 ```

 `<directory>` is the only required argument.

+### Interactive prompt

 If you invoke the command with no other options it will launch an interactive prompt to help you configure your project.

 ### Options